jtaulman/Bootcamp_Final_Project/README.md

 Rachel will be focused on creating the final presentation along with being the primary editor for all sections of code.
 As a group we will all look over and help to edit code, but she will be the primary editor.

+## Communication

+We will be using SLACK and class time to communicate throughout this project.

 ## Resources

 - Kaggle data